Detecting Coordinated Behaviour on Video-First Platforms: The Challenge of Multimodality and Complex Similarity on TikTok: Abstract

 \section{Abstract}

-{Research on online coordinated behaviour has predominantly focused on text-based social media platforms, where coordination manifests clearly through the frequent posting of identical hyperlinks or the frequent re-sharing of the same textual content by the same group of users.
-However, the rise of short-video platforms like TikTok introduces distinct challenges, by supporting integrated multimodality within posts and complex similarity between them.
-In this paper, we propose an approach to detecting coordination that addresses these characteristic challenges.
-Our methodology, based on multilayer network analysis, is tailored to capture coordination across multiple modalities, including video, audio, and text, and explicitly handles complex forms of similarity inherent in video and audio content.
-We test this approach on political videos posted on TikTok and extracted via the TikTok researcher API.
-This application demonstrates the capacity of the approach to identify coordination, while also critically highlighting potential pitfalls and limitations.}
+{Research on online coordinated behaviour has predominantly focused on text-based social media platforms.
+However, the rise of video-first platforms such as TikTok introduces distinct challenges.
+The multimodal nature of video posts, combining visuals, audio, and text, allows for coordination across various modalities and complicates comparison between posts.
+This paper proposes an approach to detecting coordination that addresses these characteristic challenges.
+Our methodology, based on multilayer network analysis, is tailored to capture coordination across multiple modalities, and explicitly handles complex forms of similarity inherent in video and audio content.
+We test this approach on German political posts regarding the 2024 European Elections retrieved via the TikTok Research API.
+Our results demonstrate the ability of our approach to identify coordination within the constraints of the API, while also critically highlighting potential pitfalls and limitations. \textbf{keywords:} coordinated behaviour, video-first platform, TikTok, social media, multilayer network, multimodality, complex similarity}